haimlavi1989/happyCoding/JavaScriptChallengesQ&A.md

 ## 9. LRU Cache

 ### Question:
-Design and implement a Least Recently Used (LRU) Cache with O(1) time complexity for all operations.
+Implement a Least Recently Used (LRU) Cache with O(1) time complexity for all operations.

 ```javascript
 class Node {